Help & Healing for Sore, Red, Itchy, or Burning Skin Around a Stoma.

 A WOCN (Wound, Ostomy, and Continence Nurse) is a specialized nurse trained to provide care and support for individuals with ostomies.
 Call a WOCN if you experience persistent skin irritation, leakage, or if you're having trouble managing your stoma care.
 They can offer guidance on proper techniques and product use.

-What are some other reasons to speak with a WOCN?
+More reasons to speak with a WOCN

 Education and Training: